fundacionctic/connector-building-blocks/README.md

 You just need to download and install the releases for your operating system.
 Vagrant should be able to find and use the [VirtualBox provider](https://developer.hashicorp.com/vagrant/docs/providers/virtualbox) automatically.

 There are no other prerequisites, as Vagrant will take care of installing all the necessary dependencies inside the virtual machines.

+## Public Artifacts

+This repository publishes two software artifacts for convenience:

+* The `edcpy` Python package, which is [published to PyPI](https://pypi.org/project/edcpy/).
+* The `agmangas/edc-connector` Docker image for the _Core Connector_, which is [published to Docker Hub](https://hub.docker.com/r/agmangas/edc-connector).

+## About Keycloak and OAuth 2

+The Gradle project of the _Core Connector_ defines a property named `useOauthIdentity` that can be used to enable or disable support for identity based on OAuth 2.
+Specifically, this property is checked to determine whether the [OAuth 2 Identity Service](https://github.com/eclipse-edc/Connector/tree/main/extensions/common/iam/oauth2/oauth2-core) needs to be included in the project dependencies.

+When `useOauthIdentity=true`, the connector instances will communicate with a Keycloak server to retrieve access tokens and validate them.
+These tokens are then used to authenticate the requests sent to the data space.

+> We use Keycloak instead of **DAPS** due to the maturity of Keycloak and to reduce the complexity of the setup.
+Using DAPS would provide a more interoperable scenario; however, we are currently not focusing on that aspect.

+A connector instance is represented in Keycloak as a _Client_.
+These _Clients_ need to be configured in a particular way to ensure that the connector can successfully authenticate with Keycloak.
+The `edcpy` package [provides a command line utility](edcpy/edcpy/keycloak.py) to automate this configuration process.

 ## Examples